Content created by SheKnows editors and brought to you by our partners.

 Having a migraine attack is terrible.
-For everyone who has never experienced one, think of the worst headache you’ve ever had.
-Now multiply that by like, 100.
+For anyone who has never experienced one, think of the worst headache you’ve ever had.
+Now multiply that by 100.
 Then, sprinkle in some nausea, neck stiffness, body numbness, fatigue or visual disturbances.
-Ouch.
-While most people think of migraine (yes, you read that right — singular) as just a headache, it’s actually a neurological disease that affects the biology of your brain.
-It’s always there — even when the head pain stops.
+Yep, those migraine side effects feels just as brutal as it sounds.
+While most people think of migraine (yes, singular) as just a headache, it’s actually a neurological disease that affects the biology of your brain.
+It’s always there — even when the head pain and other migraine effects stop.

 It is physically debilitating

-Sure, “Can’t Feel My Face” is a song by The Weeknd, but it could just have easily been penned by me as an ode to my migraine symptoms.
+Sure, “Can’t Feel My Face” is a song we all know by The Weeknd, but it could just have easily been penned by me as an ode to my migraine symptoms.
 I know I’m in Migraine Land when my lips get numb and tingly and my left arm gets weak.

 It ruins food

-In my quest to be migraine-free (or at least migraine-fewer), I’ve tried every healthy eating diet the internet can recommend.
+In my quest to be migraine-free (or at least migraine-fewer), I’ve tried every healthy eating diet the internet has recommended.
 The result is that I’ve cut basically every fun and delicious food group out of my life.
 Gluten?
 Gone.
 Dairy?
 Done.
 Caffeine?
 Cut!
 It!
 Out!
 Trust me, you do not want to go to a restaurant with me; watching me do verbal gymnastics to order per my eating specifications is painful.
 And honestly, do you ever really know what’s actually in your restaurant food?
-The answer is a big, fat, whopping NO, so most of the time, I opt to not even go out to eat in the first place.
-On the flip side, though, when I am in the midst of a migraine attack, I’m so nauseous that I can’t eat anything at all, so it basically solves the “What am I having for dinner?” conundrum for me.
+The answer is a big, fat, whopping no. So most of the time, I opt to not even go out to eat in the first place.
+On the flip side, though, when I am in the midst of a migraine attack, I’m so nauseous that I can’t eat anything at all, so it basically solves the “what am I having for dinner?” conundrum for me.

 It drains your bank account